-The Board has nominated each of the current Class III directors, Victor Herrero, Kay Isaacson-Leibowitz and Alex Yemenidjian, for re-election at the Annual Meeting, to serve for three-year terms to expire at the 2020 annual meeting and until their respective successors shall have been elected and qualified.
+The Board has nominated each of the current Class I directors, Maurice Marciano and Gianluca Bolla, for re-election at the Annual Meeting, to serve for three-year terms to expire at the 2021 annual meeting and until their respective successors shall have been elected and qualified.

-Mr. Herrero is the Company's Chief Executive Officer.
-Ms. Isaacson-Leibowitz and Mr. Yemenidjian are not employed by or otherwise affiliated with the Company, except in their capacity as directors.
+Mr. Maurice Marciano retired as an employee and executive of the Company in 2012 and continued to provide consulting services to the Company thereafter until January 28, 2015.
+He currently serves as a director and Chairman Emeritus of the Board.
+Mr. Bolla is not employed by or otherwise affiliated with the Company, except in his capacity as a director.
 Each of the nominees has consented to being named in this Proxy Statement and has agreed to serve as a member of the Board of Directors if elected.
-Information regarding the nominees and the continuing directors whose terms expire in 2018 and 2019 is set forth under the heading "Directors and Executive Officers" herein.
+Information regarding the nominees and the continuing directors whose terms expire in 2019 and 2020 is set forth under the heading "Directors and Officers" herein.

 The nominees will be elected by a plurality of the votes cast at the Annual Meeting.
 Shareholders may not cumulate their votes.
 If any of the nominees are unable to serve, which is not anticipated, the persons named as proxies intend to vote for such other person or persons as the Board of Directors may designate.
-In no event will the shares represented by the proxies be voted for more than three directors at the Annual Meeting.
+In no event will the shares represented by the proxies be voted for more than two directors at the Annual Meeting.

-The Board of Directors unanimously recommends a vote FOR the election of each of the three nominees.
+The Board of Directors unanimously recommends a vote FOR the election of each of the two nominees.